pslucas0212/Part-X-Satellite-VMWare-Provisioning-Scratch-Pad/README.md

 ## Enabling Cloud Connector on Satellite for Insights Remote Remediation

+???
+Blah, blah, why are we doing this...  to automatically remediate RHEL via Insights.

 Preparing Satellite to upload host inventory

 We will need to install the invntory plug-in on Satellite and we will also enable users to run commands over SSH as root on Satellite if needed.
 Watch for the Success! message when the task is completed.